 DC stands for Direct Current while AC stands for Alternating Current.
 DC has current that runs continually in a single direction.
 This is often seen in batteries and fuel cells.
 AC has a current that reverses direction at a certain number of times per second.
 US households are powered by AC which reverses 60 times per second, or more commonly referred to as “60 hertz”.

-AC is typically the choice for high power application such as in large factories because it is easier to convert from higher to lower voltages.
-It also has less electrical losses when sent over long distances which is why it is used on household power lines.
+AC is typically the choice for high power applications such as in large factories because it is easier to convert from higher to lower voltages.
+It also has fewer electrical losses when sent over long distances which is why it is used on household power lines.

 There are ways to convert between AC and DC power.
 In Tesla Motors’ electric cars you will find a DC battery that goes through an inverter to power AC motors.
-In our homes you have AC from the wall socket which gets turned into DC using a converter (an example of which is our PA-20 control box which combines a converter with bidirectional controls in a simple package).
-This is very common with automated furniture that use electric linear actuators such as reclining chairs, hospital beds and standing desks.
+In our homes, you have AC from the wall socket which gets turned into DC using a converter (an example of which is our PA-20 control box which combines a converter with bidirectional controls in a simple package).
+This is very common with automated furniture that uses electric linear actuators such as reclining chairs, hospital beds, and standing desks.

 The speed of the DC motor is proportional to the amount of current through the coils.
 This means that the DC motor’s speed can be altered using a variety of techniques, the simplest being voltage regulation which can be achieved with a simple resistor or a voltage regulator device such as our AC-14 Speed Controller.

 On the other hand, AC motors require the frequency of power input to change.
 AC motors need what is called a Variable Frequency Drive which will alter the incoming AC frequency.
 For simple applications, this is often quite expensive compared to the simpler solutions available for DC motors.